 Technological developments such as big data, the blockchain etc. may help with food traceability, but there is no substitute for seeing something with your own eyes.

-Therefore, every turnkey SAS System will have the option to integrate a purpose built Open Farm agri-tourism venture.
+Therefore, the demonstration SAS System will integrate a purpose built Open Farm agri-tourism venture.
 This Open Farm concept represents the core of our objective to make bovine agriculture transparent.

 Walkways, viewing platforms and windows will enable visitors to observe the innovative SAS dairy and beef system in operation, including the:

 - Robotic milking process

 - Calving pens

 - Automatic TMR feeding system

 - Production of hydroponic barley grass

 - Separation of dairy effluent into nutrients and clean water